wp-plugins/encrypt-email/readme.txt

 No screenshots available at this time.

 == Changelog ==

+= 2.1.0 =
+* Added icon to display beside sucessfully encrypted emails. ( Viewable only for logged in users )

 = 2.0.0 =
 * Added TinyMCE button which will allow you to simply select your email and click "Encrypt Email" to wrap it in the [encrypted_email] shortcode.